Theodore Skoutariotes

-Skoutariotes was born about 1230.
+Skoutariotes was born in the latter half of the mid.
 As a deacon, he served as epi ton deeseon (receiver of petitions) and was named as dikaiophylax in 1270.
-He served as Michael VIII's ambassador to the Pope in 1277, and was metropolitan bishop of Kyzikos from 1277 until he was deposed in 1282.
+He served as Michael VIII's ambassador to the Pope in 1277, and was metropolitan bishop of Kyzikos from 1277 until he was deposed in 1282 by Andronikos II (because he supported Michael VIII's efforts at union between the Catholic and Orthodox churches).
+Skoutariotes owned a rich library and is known from the notes in his collection of manuscripts.

-The German historian A. Heisenberg identified Skoutariotes with the anonymous author of a chronicle preserved in the Marcian Library in Venice (Marc. gr.
-407), which begins with the Creation and reaches to 1261.
+The German historian A. Heisenberg identified Skoutariotes with the anonymous author of the Synopsis Chronike, a chronicle preserved in the Marcian Library in Venice (Marc. gr.
+407) which begins with the Creation and reaches to 1261.
 The chronicle is particularly valuable for its additions to the narrative of George Akropolites, which are of great importance for the history of 13th-century Byzantium.
+The first part of the chronicle uses the 7th-century history of John of Antioch, which in turn used the 4th-century chronicle of Ammianus Marcellinus.